Top of the page

 Alcohol can change how well you make decisions, how well you think, and how quickly you can react.
-It can make it hard for you to control yourself.
+It can make it hard for you to control your actions.
 Alcohol use can:

 If someone offers you a drink, here are some ways to say "no."

-Maybe you've wondered about your alcohol use, or how to tell if your drinking is becoming a problem.
+Maybe you've wondered about your alcohol habits, or how to tell if your drinking is becoming a problem.

-Your alcohol use may be a problem if you have two or more of the following signs:
+Here are some of the symptoms of alcohol use disorder.
+You may have it if you have two or more of the following symptoms:

-Problems with alcohol use can range from mild to severe.
-The more signs you have, the more severe the disorder may be.
-Moderate to severe alcohol use disorder is sometimes called addiction.
+Alcohol use disorder can range from mild to severe.
+The more symptoms you have, the more severe the disorder may be.

 You might not realize that your drinking is a problem.
 You might not drink large amounts when you drink.
 Or you might go for days or weeks between drinking episodes.
 But even if you don't drink very often, your drinking could still be harmful and put you at risk.

 Call: Addiction Helpline: 1-866-332-2322 Mental Health Helpline: 1-877-303-2642 Both helplines are free, confidential and available 24 hours a day.

 Go to https://www.healthwise.net/patientEd

 Enter Y230 in the search box to learn more about "Learning About Alcohol Use in Teens".